BroadbandForum/usp/specification/e2e-message-exchange/index.md

 #	End to End Message Exchange

-The USP Messages that are exchanged between Controllers and Agents typically traverse multiple intermediate MTP Proxies when the Agent or Controller is deployed outside the proximal or Local Area Network.
-In these scenarios, the End-to-End (E2E) message exchange capabilities of USP permit the exchange of USP Messages of any size in a secure, reliable manner.
+USP Messages are exchanged between Controllers and Agents.
+In some deployment scenarios, the Controller and Agent have a direct connection.
+In other deployment scenarios, the messages exchanged by the Controller and Agent  traverse multiple intermediate MTP Proxies.
+The latter deployment scenario typically occurs when the Agent or Controller is deployed outside the proximal or Local Area Network.
+In both types of scenarios, the End-to-End (E2E) message exchange capabilities of USP permit the exchange of USP Messages of any size in a secure, reliable manner.

 ## Message Exchange Capabilities

-The E2E message exchange provides a secure message exchange (confidentiality, integrity and identity authentication) through exchange of USP Messages that are secured by the originating and receiving USP Endpoints.
-In addition, the E2E message exchange provides for reliable transmission of secure protected or unprotected USP Messages.
-Finally, the E2E message exchange provides the capability to segment and reassemble secure or plaintext USP Messages that would be too large to transfer through the intermediate MTP Proxies.
+The E2E message exchange provides capab for:
+  * a secure message exchange (confidentiality, integrity and identity authentication) through exchange of USP Messages that are secured by the originating and receiving USP Endpoints.
+  * Reliable transmission of secure protected or unprotected USP Messages.
+  * Segmentation and reassembly of secure or plaintext USP Messages that would be too large to transfer through the intermediate MTP Proxies.

 These E2E message exchange capabilities of security, reliability and segmentation can be employed independently or in any combination.
 For example, large unprotected USP Messages can be exchanged in a reliable manner or smaller protected USP Messages can be exchanged in an unreliable manner.

 For USP messages to utilize any of the E2E message exchange capabilities, the USP Message is encapsulated within a USP Record.